matteofiorini92/QuotesQuiz/README.md

 For each right answer, the player will gain points, while when the answer is wrong, they will lose points.

 - User story 1: I want to prove myself how well I know a specific subject (movies, books, etc.).
-- User story 2: I want to challenge my friends on who know a particular topic the best
+- User story 2: I want to challenge my friends on who knows a particular topic the best

 ### The Scope Plane